TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

-As we can see, it seems that he did like this and the answer is a 200 OK.
+As we can see, it seems that he did like this and the answer is a `200 OK`.

-When I see this, the light bulb lights up and I remember a vulnerability that applies a lot in these cases, the famous Type Juggling Attack.
+When I see this, the light bulb lights up and I `remember a vulnerability` that applies a lot in these cases, the famous `Type Juggling Attack`.

-This vulnerability is caused by an error when comparing the data types that allows us to deceive the server.
-So we tried changing the password to true and...
+This vulnerability is caused by an `error when comparing the data types` that allows us to deceive the server.
+So we tried changing the `password to true` and...

 <br />